DabogerLiu/consumer_complaints/README.md

 1. Read CSV files as dictionary using pyhton default csv library

-2. Read each line of the CSV file and count by Product and Date received.
+2. Read each column of the CSV file and count by product and year.
-   Creat a new dictionary named report.
+   Combbine each product and year as a key, sort the key using sorted arrray.

+3. Count how many times for each key by python build in function: counter.keys()

-3. Create a list of list to read the comapany name, count each the company mame usning a by its key ['Product'] & ['Year']
+4. Use a list of list method, to read each key, and output the companies.

-  4.Sort the report, first by Product using sorted function.
-    Get the index list
-    Based on the index list, reindex each row.

- 5. Re-adjust the sorted report by year for rows share a same product key.

- 6. Read each line and write it to a CSV file: report.csv
+5. Count how many companies for each key by python build in function: Counter, use counter.keys().

+6. Count the number of each company for each key by counter.values(). use max() method to compute company with the max_frequency.
+   Then divided by total numbers.